- arts and humanities

-Research statement: Heros’ and villains’ use of alcohol and tobacco in Disney animated films 1937-2000
+Research question: Heroes’ and villains’ use of alcohol and tobacco in Disney animated films 1937-2000

-With research projects in the humanities, it is not a question of using only one search strategy or only using one place to search.
-In this case it is useful to divide the research statement into components and search literature for each component seperately.
+With research projects in the humanities, it is not a question of using only one approach or of searching only one database.
+In this case it is useful to divide the research question into components and search literature for each component seperately.

 The literature used to inform a project like this would be found through various sources.

-Research statement: Narrative effects of thematizing truth in German autobiographical fiction in the 20th century
+Research question: Narrative effects of thematizing truth in German autobiographical fiction in the 20th century

-A PhD like this would require the use of many different types of literature and would therefore use several types of databases and catalogues to find the required literature.
-Of particular importance here would be to use reference tracing and possibly citation searches.
+A project like this would require the use of many different types of literature.
+You would therefore consult several sources and apply different search techniques.
+It would be particularly important here to use reference tracing and possibly citation searches.